Law Firm in India

 • Employers and contractors may also get into engineering, procurement and construction management contracts, where the latter shall be liable to effectively manage and ensure the completion of the construction project.

-Let us now get into the legal requirements a contract must fulfill to be deemed a ‘valid contract’.
+Let us now delve into the legal requirements that must be fulfilled by a contract to be considered as a ‘valid contract’.

 Legal Requirements for a Valid Contract

-An engineering/construction contract shall be considered valid if it fulfills the requirements of the various provisions of the Indian Contract Act, 1872 (hereafter referred to as ‘Act’).
+An engineering/construction contract shall be considered valid if it fulfils the requirements of the various provisions of the Indian Contract Act, 1872 (hereafter referred to as ‘Act’).

-• The parties must be competent enough to enter into a contract.
+• The competency of both the parties is essential to enter into a contract.

 • There must be an offer from a party along with acceptance of such an offer from the other party.